MRO (Mass in Running Order)

-A large roll along, fresh water carrier to supply your caravan with running water.
+A large roll along, fresh water carrier to supply your caravan or motorhome with running water.
 Usually around 40L in capacity.

 Grey water collector

-A container that sits under the drain pipe outside of your caravan and collects the waste water from sinks, showers and basins.
+A container that sits under the drain pipe outside of your caravan or motorhome and collects the waste water from sinks, showers and basins.

 EHU (Electric Hook Up)

-A 240-volt electric point that connects to your caravan via a heavy duty orange cable that provides mains electricity.
+A 240-volt electric point that connects to your caravan or motorhome via a heavy duty orange cable that provides mains electricity.

 A friction device inside the hitch that helps to stabilise the caravan whilst towing and increase safety.